-Bluestep is a dedicated and solution-oriented mortgage lender that offers mortgages and personal loans in Sweden as well as mortgages in Norway.
-The goal is to be the preferred and best option for those who have difficulties obtaining a mortgage loan in a traditional bank.
+Bluestep is a dedicated and solution-oriented lender that offers specialist mortgages and personal loans in Sweden as well as specialist mortgages in Norway.
+The goal is to be the preferred and best option for those who have difficulties obtaining a mortgage loan in a traditional bank in Sweden, Norway and other, potential, suitable markets.
 The Company's focus is to provide loans to people with the ability to improve and change their life situation and thereby successfully manage their finances in a sustainable way going forward.
-Focus is on people's future financial capabilities rather than the historic challenges that they may have experienced.
+Focus is primarily on people's future financial capabilities rather than the historic challenges that they may have experienced.

-Bluestep is funded by deposits from the public, issuance of RMBS, warehouse facilities and equity.
+Bluestep is funded by deposits from the public, Medium Term Notes, RMBS, warehouse facilities, and equity.